perfectlyproject/perfectwp-wc-omnibus/readme.txt

 == Description ==

-- Showing lowest price in the last 30 days,
+- Showing the lowest price in the last 30 days when product is on sale,
 - Tracking all price changes

 Works correctly with common product types: